Mr94t3z/meelayfier/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag `Meelayifying.crx` into the page that appears.
+Drag `Meelayifier.crx` into the page that appears.

 Donate
 ------------